rroethof/roethof.net/content/posts/2025/05/ms-exit-strategy/index.md

 Let’s be blunt: most companies are completely **vendor-locked** into Microsoft (or VMware, or pick your poison).
 And when Microsoft decides to jack up prices by 300% or change the rules overnight, what do most organizations do?
 They bend over, say thank you, and pay up.
 No exit strategy, no alternatives, just blind faith in the cloud gospel.

 Sound familiar?
 It should.
 Because this is the reality for almost every business and institution I see.
-And it’s not just about money—it’s about control, sovereignty, and the ability to say “no” when a vendor starts acting like a monopolist.
+And it’s not just about money, it’s about control, sovereignty, and the ability to say “no” when a vendor starts acting like a monopolist.

 ## Why Is There Never an Exit Plan?

 Lesson 101 in IT: **Always have an exit strategy.** Yet somehow, when it comes to Microsoft (or VMware, or insert your favorite SaaS overlord), that lesson goes out the window.
-Everyone migrates to M365E3 or some other “cloud solution” without a clear business case, and—more importantly—without a backup plan for when the vendor inevitably screws them over.
+Everyone migrates to M365E3 or some other “cloud solution” without a clear business case, and, more importantly, without a backup plan for when the vendor inevitably screws them over.

 Why?
 Because it’s easy.
 Because it’s “modern.”
 Because nobody wants to be the one who says, “Hey, maybe we shouldn’t put all our eggs in one basket.”
 And because, frankly, if it’s not your own money on the line, why bother fighting the tide?